nbutton23/zxcvbn-go/README.md

 Project Status
 ------------------------------------------------------------------------

 This is a work in progress.
 It is currently at a point that I feel it is usable, but it is not feature parity with the original libraries.
+I would welcome some review of the code.
+I am new to goLang and expect that I have made some mistakes; if not in logic in performance.

 ------------------------------------------------------------------------
 Acknowledgment